 Step 2: Request Access To The Page

-Sometimes people use their personal accounts in the early days of a business.
-That’s why it’s essential to use your business email address in Google My Business.
+Sometimes people use their personal account in the early days of a business.
 This might give you a clue about who created the listing.
+This is why it’s important to use your business email address in Google My Business.

 Step 3: Share Your Details With Google

 You’ll need to fill out a form with your details.
 You’ll be asked for the following: